iGW-TU-Dresden/GLEAM_MSWEP_Preprocessing/README.md

 3. Downloading the datasets of interest.
 4. Preprocessing the NetCDF files for either a shapefile or a list of coordinates.

+**Note:**
-**Note:** To run the MSWEP script, please download the attached file 'MSWEP_daily_df.rds' and save it to your local folder.
+- To run the MSWEP script, please download the attached file 'MSWEP_daily_df.rds' and save it to your local folder.
 This file contains direct links to download the daily NetCDF files from the shared MSWEP Google Drive folders.
+- To run the GLEAM script, please register on the GLEAM website using your email address.
+After registration, you will receive the required Host, Port, Username, and Password for SFTP access.
+Enter these credentials when prompted by the script to download the GLEAM data.

 ## About R and RStudio